SHOEGAZEssb/Last.fm-Scrubbler-WPF/README.md

 Once you click "Scrobble", all selected songs will be scrobbled to your last.fm account, starting with the last track in the list and finishing with the first in the list.
 Timestamp will be current date time - 1 second.

 ### iTunes Scrobbling
 This basically works like the normal Last.fm desktop app.
 Once you connected to iTunes a timer will measure how long you listened to that song.
-If you play 50% of the track, it will be scrobbled.
+If you play 50% of the track (tracks under 30 seconds will work), it will be scrobbled.
 The ProgressBar on the bottom indicates when the track will be scrobbled.

 ![iTunes Scrobbling](https://ibin.co/30cuCVX33Gke.png)